 “What is the most common misperception?” is a trick question with two important elements.
 The first is that the question asks what you believe to be a MIS-perception, which tells me that you believe that the attribute is inaccurate or wrong.
 You don’t see yourself that way.
 The personal responses often have a twinge of negativity because, after all, they are MIS-perceptions and we human beings like to look at ourselves in the most positive light.
 Firms are made up of humans as well.
 Second, because you told me that it was the “most common,” I know that many people perceive your firm or you this way.

 In reality, your response is NOT a MISperception.
 It is THE perception.
 It is the way that your firm or you portray yourselves.
 As a strategist, it indicates to me the gap between your firm’s current and desired brands.
 As a leader, it tells me your personality, how you interact with team members, your level of self-awareness, and whether or not you would be a good fit for my team.

 The first time I was asked the question in an interview, I fell right into the trap and learned a lot about myself.
 As firms, we see ourselves as industry leaders, thought leaders, strategic thinkers, C-level consultants, and trusted advisors.
 As individuals, we like to think that we are collaborative teammates, born leaders, super salespeople, strategic thinkers, honest, and irreplaceable human beings.

 Each of these self-perceptions is the prerequisite for actually becoming that person.
-However, if not achieved with virtue can lead to negative behaviors when we become obsessed with looking good, winning or oblivious to other’s needs.
+However, if not achieved with virtue, they can lead to negative behaviors if we become obsessed with looking good, winning or oblivious to others needs.

 Reflect on your answers in this little exercise.
 Then, take what you’ve learned and use it to help your firm, your practice leaders, partners, AND yourself be more successful.